vishvAsa/jyotiSham/content/history/calendar_reform_comittee_report/04_PART_C_History_of_the_Calendar_in_different_Countries_through_the_Ages/06_Indian_Calendar/06_SOLAR_CALENDAR_IN_THE_SiddhAnta_JYOTISHA_PERIOD.md

 (2) The integral number of days of the different solar months also vary from 29 to 32.

 The mouths of Kārtika, Agrahāyana, Pauṣa, Māgha and Phālguna contain 29 or 30 days each, of which two months must be of 29 days, and others of 30 days.
-The months Caitra, Vaisakha and Asvina contain 30 or 31 days.
+The months Caitra, Vaiśākha and Asvina contain 30 or 31 days.

 The rest, viz., Jyaiṣtha, Āṣādha, Śrāvana and Bhadra have got 31 to 32 days each, of which one or two months will contain 32 days every year.